gzdzudp/cybersiara-solver/README.md

 # FUN FACT

-they didnt add any obf for their .js backend files
+they didnt add any obf for their .js client files